mitchlloyd/ember-rails-authentication-example/README.md

 user to the login form if this login attempt fails.
 Also notice that this route stores the attempted transition when authentication fails.
 This transition will then be retried when the user later logs in.

+The authenticated route provides an easy way to wrap child templates in an authenticated template so that they can all share a common layout.
+Also the authenticated route ensures that the session is loaded so that the client can change its behavior based on whether or not the `session.isAuthenticated`.
+The purpose of the authenticated route is _not_ to secure data (in this case posts).
+The server ensures that the user is authorized when asking for the posts and returns a 401 if they are not logged in.

 The [login route](client/app/routes/authenticated.js) handles login and failed login attempts.